 As different types of hair react to dyeing in different ways, your hair type also determines the choice of developer.
 You need to use a low volume developer along with a light hair dye on fine hair as the color penetrates faster into it.
 For normal hair, you can go with the volume of hair developer recommended by the hair color.
 Use a higher volume developer on thick hair as it is a bit more difficult to lighten or darken.

 4. Hair Quality

 Hair quality also influences your choice of developer.
 As healthy hair reacts normally to color, you can use the recommended volume of developer.
 For porous hair, you need to choose a lower or higher volume developer, depending on how light or dark you want your hair to be.
 Porous hair absorbs the color quickly, but the color fades away quickly too.
-So, you need to choose a lower volume developer for lightening your porous hair and a higher volume developer for darkening it.
+If you have porous hair, choose a lower-volume developer for hair lightening and a higher-volume developer to darken hair.

 How To Mix The Hair Dye And Developer

 Before mixing the developer and hair dye, put on a hairdresser’s cape and latex/nitrile gloves to avoid staining your hands and clothes.